dahlb/ha_kia_hyundai/README.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-A custom integration for Kia Uvo/Hyundai Bluelink in the USA/Canada regions.
+A custom integration for Kia Uvo Bluelink in the USA region.
 This project is mostly from looking at other core integrations, the [callbacks](https://github.com/home-assistant/core/tree/dev/homeassistant/components/august) and the [config flow](https://github.com/home-assistant/core/tree/dev/homeassistant/components/vizio) improvements.

 Warning ahead; this is beta phase, this is mostly functional for USA Kia, if you notice something missing please open an issue.
-Warning ahead; this is alpha phase for CA and US Hyundai, if you notice something missing please open an issue.

 ## Feature Highlights ##
 - Minimizing UI thread workload to allow things like Google Home to function correctly